pepfar-datim/DATIM-MER-METADATA/README.md

 ## Disclaimers
 **The metadata available includes several components that are necessary for loading and maintaining a DHIS2 instance to include PEPFAR’s MER metadata that is compatible with DATIM.
 The package does not address additional pieces and processes required for a successful operation of a DHIS2 instance, for example user management as these should be the expectation is that these are implemented and managed by the partner organization.**

-**PEPFAR is not responsible for damage to any production DHIS 2 instances incurred from the use of files found here.
+**PEPFAR is not responsible for damage to any DHIS 2 instance or other HMIS system incurred from the use of files found here.
 We strongly advise all metadata managers to make liberal use of test environments.**

 **As such, no guarantees and responsibilities are provided by the act of publishing DATIM’s metadata.**